德州儀器 (TXN) 2024 Q1 法說會逐字稿

 Dave Pahl - Head of IR & VP

 • Yes.
-I think that we continue to make progress overall in our embedded business.
+I think that we continue to make progress overall in our Embedded business.
 The goal there is to have that business growing and contributing to our free cash flow over a long time.
 We think it's a great business and continue to invest.
 So we're very happy with that strategic progress.

 • So I think in the near term, of course, we're not going to be immune to cycle-related corrections.
-It's a little bit later because of the constraints that we have due to embedded relying on foundry supply.
+It's a little bit later because of the constraints that we have due to Embedded relying on foundry supply.
 And as you know, we're investing to put capacity in place.
 And we'll have control of that in the future and really are in a good position to gain share there.

 • Operator